 If you are on this page it is likely that you are considering a job with BIF Technologies, Corp as a Database Administrator (DBA).
-The interviewing process for a BIF DBA involves (1) a meetup to make sure that you are a human being, (2) a technical interview to see if you are conversant in the Oracle technologies that we use at BIF, and (3) a database administration ability assessment.
+The interviewing process for a BIF DBA involves (1) a meetup to make sure that you are a human being, (2) a technical interview to see if you are conversant in the Oracle technologies that we use at BIF, and (3) a database administration skills assessment.

 1) You can ask for help.
 If you do not understand an aspect of the challenge or would like a hint, speak up.

 2) This part of the interview process is not a test of your ability to work from memory.
-In the day-to-day activities of the typical Oracle DBA there are plenty of times that you will need to lookup the syntax for statement, find clarification on how to accomplish a task, or learn best practices for dealing with an issue being seen with an application.
+In the day-to-day activities of an Oracle DBA there are plenty of times that you will need to lookup the syntax for a statement, find clarification on how to accomplish a task, or learn best practices for dealing with an issue being seen with an application.
 Accordingly, during the assessment you can look up things on the internet.

 3) You have one hour to finish the work.

 The Coronavirus Database Administrator Challenge